start-again-06/start-again-06/README.md

 Data Science, Data Visualization, Operational Analytics, Customer Analytics

-🎯 Goals for the Year
+🎯 Goals for the Year:

 📈 CFA Level 1 (Certified Financial Analyst)

-📋 CAPM (Certified Associate in Project Management) Looking forward to collaborating and learning from this amazing community! 🚀
+📋 CAPM (Certified Associate in Project Management)

+Looking forward to collaborating and learning from this amazing community! 🚀